-I feel fortunate that people are interested in my running and I’m lucky I get plenty of questions.
+I feel fortunate that people are interested in my running and I’m lucky to be asked plenty of questions.

-So, as such, I thought the best thing to do would be to answer the questions I’m frequently asked here.
+So, as such, I thought the best thing to do is answer a few of them here.

 WHO AM I?